Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics

-Intrusive PMORs are the focus of the present work, and unlike non-intrusive PMORs, they require access to the underlying infrastructure of the numerical method at hand.
-For intrusive frameworks, the data-driven trial basis is directly embedded into the numerical infrastructure as part of an expansion representing a low-dimensional approximation of solution state vector.
-The embedded trial basis results in a system of equations that approximates the FOM.
-Then, the approximate system of equations is projected onto the test basis, which gives way for a low-dimensional representation of the FOM.
-Examples of intrusive PMORs include, Galerkin POD \cite{benner2017model, carlberg2017galerkin,rowley2004model}, balanced POD \cite{rowley2005model}, the reduced-basis method \cite{benner2017model, rozza2022advanced}, least-squares Petrov--Galerkin projection \cite{carlberg2011efficient,carlberg2013gnat,amsallem2012nonlinear}, among many others.
-It is important to note, however, that the action of the test basis on the embedded system of equations does not guarantee that the resulting PMOR will be a low-dimensional system of equations due to potential persistent, nonlinear and parametric dependencies in the numerical infrastructure that scale with the dimensionality of the FOM.
+Intrusive PMORs are the focus of the present work.
+Unlike their non-intrusive counterparts, intrusive PMORs require access to the underlying infrastructure of the numerical method at hand.
+For intrusive frameworks, the data-driven trial basis is directly embedded into the numerical infrastructure as part of an expansion representing a low-dimensional approximation of the solution state vector.
+The embedded trial basis produces a system of equations that approximates the FOM.
+The approximate system of equations is then projected onto the test basis, which gives way for a low-dimensional representation of the FOM.
+Examples of intrusive PMORs include, Galerkin POD \cite{benner2017model, carlberg2017galerkin,rowley2004model}, balanced POD \cite{willcox2002balanced,rowley2005model}, the reduced-basis method \cite{benner2017model, rozza2022advanced}, and least-squares Petrov--Galerkin projection \cite{carlberg2011efficient,carlberg2013gnat,amsallem2012nonlinear}, among many others.
+It is important to note, however, that the action of the test basis on the embedded system of equations does not guarantee that the resulting PMOR will be a low-dimensional system of equations due to the potential for persistent nonlinear and parametric dependencies in the numerical infrastructure that scale with the dimensionality of the FOM.
 Hyper-reduction, also known as empirical interpolation, can be performed to alleviate persistent high-dimensional scaling in the PMOR.
-In essence, hyper-reduction serves as empirical cubature, which interpolates the high-dimensional nonlinear and parametric dependencies left over from the test basis projection on a sparse set of control points in the numerical domain.
+In essence, hyper-reduction serves as empirical quadrature, which interpolates the high-dimensional nonlinear and parametric dependencies left over from the test basis projection on a sparse set of control points in the numerical domain.
 The ``empirical" component of hyper-reduction stems from its approach in leveraging the data-derived test and trial basis functions to achieve accurate approximates of the nonlinear components in the PMOR.
-Examples of hyper-reduction or emperical interpolation, include the Gauss--Newton method with Approximated Tensors (GNAT) method \cite{carlberg2011efficient,carlberg2013gnat}, energy-conserving sampling and weighting (ECSW) \cite{farhat2014dimensional,farhat2015structure}, the Empirical Interpolation method (EIM) \cite{barrault2004empirical} and its variants, DEIM \cite{chaturantabut2010nonlinear,tiso2013discrete}, Q-DEIM \cite{drmac2016new}, and Emperical Quadrature Procedure (EQP) \cite{yano2019lp}.
+Examples of hyper-reduction or empirical interpolation, include the Gauss--Newton method with Approximated Tensors (GNAT) \cite{carlberg2011efficient,carlberg2013gnat}, energy-conserving sampling and weighting (ECSW) \cite{farhat2014dimensional,farhat2015structure}, and the Empirical Interpolation method (EIM) \cite{barrault2004empirical} and its variants; DEIM \cite{chaturantabut2010nonlinear,tiso2013discrete}, Q-DEIM \cite{drmac2016new}, and Empirical Quadrature Procedure (EQP) \cite{yano2019lp}.